Learn how to make your own custom IKEA wood crates planter boxes for flowers, herbs or plants using garden stencils, stain and funky hardware details!

 A few antique aqua mason jars filled with water proved to be the perfect vases.
 It’s the perfect little fresh flower vignette for anywhere you wish.

-The ends of the crate got wrapped with some white twine and the front has two tiny white brackets attached for a little extra hardware detail.
+The ends of the crate got wrapped with some small white cotton rope and the front has two tiny white brackets attached along the top of the crate for a little extra hardware detail.

 And my fav Wild Flower Seeds in the driftwood stain!
 I love how the clay pots pop against the greyed wood.